Life at Grace House

 It can be very hard for all when the recommendation is for someone to live away from home and in full time care.
 As Christians, we understand these emotions and will help support the client and their family to build their Christian faith and ensure that they can transition into our care smoothly and happily.

-Each resident is assessed by our manager, in liaison with the family or friends, to document their personal needs and put together a comprehensive care plan.
+Each resident is assessed by our manager, in liaison with family or friends, to document their personal needs and put together a comprehensive care plan.
 This is regularly reviewed and any alterations are made as needs change.

 We maintain a close relationship with the families and friends of our residents to ensure they are well supported and happy with us.